Emergency Medicine Residency

 The Northeast Georgia Medical Center (NGMC) Emergency Medicine Residency is a three-year program designed to provide residents with top-notch clinical training.
 Situated in the foothills of the Blue Ridge mountains and adjacent to Lake Lanier, the NGMC emergency departments where residents will train serve a diverse and high-acuity patient population from four different states and dozens of counties.

-Training in the fast-paced, high-volume emergency departments and learning from passionate, experienced educators at Northeast Georgia Emergency Medicine Residency will prepare graduates to work in any environment world-wide and will be a springboard for a long and satisfying career in emergency medicine.
+Training in fast-paced, high-volume emergency departments, a Level 1 trauma center, as well as learning from passionate, experienced educators, will prepare graduates to work in any environment world-wide and will be a springboard for a long and satisfying career in emergency medicine.

 Our dedicated team is passionate about developing the physicians of tomorrow.